requirements

 Community labelsHuman-readable names for session clusters

-All enrichment output is in _enrich_* tables.
-Safe to wipe.
+All enrichment is safe to wipe.
 Recomputed automatically.

 troubleshooting